-This policy shall also encompass such actions as look-alike items, false fire alarms, bomb threats, or intentional calls to falsely report a dangerous condition.
+This policy shall also encompass such actions as look-alike items (Orbeez guns, water guns, Nerf guns, etc.), false fire alarms, bomb threats, or intentional calls to falsely report a dangerous condition.

 The Superintendent is authorized to establish instructional programs on weapons which require students to immediately report knowledge of weapons and threats of violence by students and staff to the building principal.
 Failure to report such knowledge may subject the student to discipline up to and including suspension or expulsion from school.